CanerMS/Femu-KI-PDF/README.md

 - Check if PDFs contain extractable text
 - Review text in `data/extracted_texts/`

+**The vectorizer learns:**

+- Vocabulary - Which words/phrases exist in your training data
+- Document frequencies - How many documents contain each word
+- IDF weights - How rare/common each word is across all documents
+- Feature selection - Which 1000 words are most important

 ##  License

 This project is open source and available for educational purposes.